freshworks-developers/bangalore-workshop/step-6/README.md

-# Building a simple Ecommerce App with Fakestore API
+# Building a simple Ecommerce App with Fake Product API API

 [Fake Product API](https://fakerapi.it/) is a Fake store rest API for your e-commerce or shopping website prototype.